Celebrating THE 140TH ANNIVERSARY OF CHINESE STUDENTS AT MIT

 The future of China depends on the quality of the men who are receiving their education.
 These now come mostly to the United States, there being a thousand such students here, and the Institute is the favorite place for those desiring scientific training.
 (The Tech, March 26, 1914, 3)

-Harboring a dream of "saving China through science and technology," these trailblazing students made vital contributions to China's development – while also promoting American understanding of their homeland and its people.
-Chinese graduates of the Institute produced numerous inventions, from the world's first Chinese typewriter to the Model C training seaplane, and pioneered work in fields from microwave spectroscopy to nonlinear control theory.
-These students left behind a legacy of strong ties between China and “Tech” (MIT) that profoundly influenced the course of globalization.
+Harboring a dream of "saving China through science and technology," these trailblazing students went on to make vital contributions to China's development.
+MIT's Chinese alumni produced numerous inventions, from the world's first Chinese typewriter to the Model C training seaplane, and pioneered work in fields from microwave spectroscopy to nonlinear control theory.
+Equally important, they helped to promote American understanding of their homeland and its people, leaving behind a legacy of strong ties between China and “Tech” (MIT) that profoundly influenced the course of globalization.

 "中國留學生，最早是在晚清政府推動洋務自強運動的浪潮中來到美國的。隨著1909年清華留美預備學校的創建，中國學生迅速成為MIT人數最多的外國學生群體。這些學生大多數都是從中國各地通過考試被精心選撥出來的，他們抱著學習西方工業技術的理想，成為MIT的重要成員。他們在此不但學習新型科學知識，也成為早期中美文化教育交融的見證人。在這里列出的中國學生，學成之后，無論是返回中國服務，還是留在美國或去其他國家，絕大多數都服務于科技、教育、行政等領域，表現出卓越才能，在二十世紀人類科技迅速發展過程中曾經扮演了重要角色。這些MIT的中國學生，后來也成為促進中、美兩國科技與教育交流的重要力量，其精神值得后人銘記在心."
 (Feng Xiaocai, Professor, History Department, East China Normal University)